Skip to main content

 • Know the physiological and biochemical adaptations of the organism during the practice of physical exercise.

-• Know and know how to interpret the nutritional and water recommendations for physical exercise.
+• Know and be able to interpret nutritional and hydration recommendations during physical exercise.

-• Know how to adapt nutritional and water recommendations to each type of physical activity and/or competition.
+• Know how to adapt nutritional and hydration recommendations to each type of physical activity or competition.

-• Plan food advice and recommendations adapted to the athlete.
+• Plan dietary advice and recommendations adapted to the athlete.

 Learning outcomes

-• RA1.
-Evaluates and calculates nutritional requirements in health and disease at any stage of the life cycle.
+• LO1.
+Evaluate and calculate nutritional requirements in health and illness at any stage of the life cycle.

 • LO2.
-Knows, detects early and evaluates deviations due to excess or deficiency, quantitative and qualitative, of the nutritional balance.
+Knows, detects early and evaluates deviations due to excess or deficiency, quantitative and qualitative, in the nutritional balance.

 • LO3.
-Plans, carries out and interprets the evaluation of the nutritional status of subjects and/or groups, both healthy (in all physiological situations) and with disease.
+Plans, carries out and interprets the assessment of the nutritional status of subjects or groups, both healthy (in all physiological situations) and with disease.

 • LO4.
-Identifies the patient's dietary and nutritional problems, as well as risk factors and inappropriate practices.
+Identifies the patient's dietary and nutritional problems, as well as risk factors and inadequate practices.

 • LO5.
-Acquire teamwork skills in the unit in which the professionals and other people related to the diagnostic evaluation and treatment of dietetics and nutrition are structured in a uni-, multi- and interdisciplinary way.
+Acquires teamwork skills in the unit in which professionals and other people related to the diagnostic evaluation and treatment of dietetics and nutrition are structured in a uni-, multi- and interdisciplinary way.

 • LO6.
-Prescribe the appropriate dietary treatment according to the needs of the athletes.
+Prescribes appropriate dietary treatment according to the needs of athletes.

 • LO7.
-Learn the basics of sports nutrition and the physiological and metabolic adaptations that occur during sports practice.
+Know the basics of sports nutrition and the physiological and metabolic adaptations that occur during sports practice.

 • LO8.
-He applies his knowledge of basic research to the search for up-to-date scientific information related to healthy eating adapted to different user profiles.
+Apply their knowledge of basic research to the search for updated scientific information related to healthy eating adapted to different user profiles.

-• RA9.
-Apply the fundamentals of critical reflection in the processes linked to the exercise of the profession.
+• LO9.
+Apply the foundations of critical reflection in processes linked to the exercise of the profession.

-• RA10.
-Identifies and solves problems and situations specific to professional development, taking into account the basics of entrepreneurship.
+• LO10.
+Identifies and resolves problems and situations specific to professional development taking into account the foundations of entrepreneurship.

 General skills